pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > Abbreviations introduced should be used consistently afterward.

-We harmonized the use of abbreviatons.
+We harmonized the use of abbreviations.

 > The citation style is sometimes strange and I am not sure if it meets the journal's requirements.
 If there are multiple sources, I would put all numbers in one square bracket.
 If the source is used in the body text, I think the name of the author should be also given.